kurcontko/s7-trace/README.md

 Here are some features and improvements planned for future releases:

-- Implement MVVM (Model-View-ViewModel) design pattern to improve separation of concerns and testability
+- Implement MVVM (Model-View-ViewModel) design pattern
 - Improve charting performance by optimizing data handling and rendering
 - Add support for multiple PLC communication protocols
 - Implement user-defined chart styles and customization options